Thinking about stamping your passport through Teesside University’s exciting study abroad programmes?

 Rest assured, the interview process was very relaxed.
 While I had butterflies in my stomach, the interviewer put me at ease right away.
 I’d recommend taking the time to reflect on why you want to take part in a study abroad programme to prepare for the interview.
 Maybe try some breathing exercises too if you get nervous like I do.

-Take it from someone who’s life has been changed three times over, applying to study abroad is the best decision you can make!
+Take it from someone whose life has been changed three times over, applying to study abroad is the best decision you can make!

 Fancy embarking on a new adventure, exploring new places, boosting your skills, building lasting friendships and making some core memories through a study abroad programme?